PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 Taking STAR-Net as an example, we introduce the recognition model inference based on CTC loss.
 CRNN and Rosetta are used in a similar way, by setting the recognition algorithm parameter `rec_algorithm`.

 First, convert the model saved in the STAR-Net text recognition training process into an inference model.
-Taking the model based on Resnet34_vd backbone network, using MJSynth and SynthText (two English text recognition synthetic datasets) for training, as an example ([model download address](https://paddleocr.bj.bcebos.com/rec_r34_vd_tps_bilstm_ctc.tar)).
+Taking the model based on Resnet34_vd backbone network, using MJSynth and SynthText (two English text recognition synthetic datasets) for training, as an example ([model download address](link)).
 It can be converted as follow:

 ```
-# Set the yml configuration file of the training algorithm after -c
-# The Global.checkpoints parameter sets the address of the training model to be converted without adding the file suffix .pdmodel, .pdopt or .pdparams.
+# -c Set the yml configuration file of the training algorithm, you need to write the path of the training model to be converted into the Global.checkpoints parameter in the configuration file, without adding the file suffixes .pdmodel, .pdopt or .pdparams.
-# The Global.save_inference_dir parameter sets the address where the converted model will be saved.
+# -o Set the address where the converted model will be saved.

-python3 tools/export_model.py -c configs/rec/rec_r34_vd_tps_bilstm_ctc.yml -o Global.checkpoints="./models/rec_r34_vd_tps_bilstm_ctc/best_accuracy" Global.save_inference_dir="./inference/starnet"
+python3 tools/export_model.py -c configs/rec/rec_r34_vd_tps_bilstm_ctc.yml -o "./inference/starnet"
 ```

 For STAR-Net text recognition model inference, execute the following commands: